appwrite/rfc/014-realtime-api.md

 [summary]: #summary

 <!-- Brief explanation of the proposed contribution.
 Write your answer below. -->
-Adding a realtime API for the Appwrite server which allow streaming and listening of all the Appwrite [system events](https://appwrite.io/docs/webhooks#events).
-The new realtime API will allow new and intresting use cases of building app with Appwrite form simple chat apps, multiplayer games, live collaboration to realtime dashboards and enhanced UIs.
+We are adding a real-time API for the Appwrite server, which allows streaming and listening of all the Appwrite [system events](https://appwrite.io/docs/webhooks#events).
+The new real-time API will allow new and interesting use cases of building an app with Appwrite from simple chat apps, multiplayer games, live collaboration to real-time dashboards and enhanced UIs.

+Unlike other BaaS products, Appwrite real-time should be completely cross-platform and work well from both client or backend.
+The new API should also be completely decoupled from the Appwrite database and transmit any supported system events that Appwrite produces, including storage, users, account events, and more.

 ## Problem Statement (Step 1)